Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 > [!NOTE]
 > Imports are limited to 5 against a single AAD tenant per 24 hour period.
 Only imports that are queued count against this cap.

 After the import starts the user that queued the import will receive an email.
-Shortly after that the team will be able to navigate to the import account to check on the status.
+Around 5-10 minutes after queueing the import your team will be able to navigate to the account to check on the status.
 Once the import completes your team will be directed to sign in.
 The owner of the account will also receive an email when the import finishes.